 Overview

-A wrapper around argparser to help build CLIs from functions.
-Uses type-hints extensively
+A lightweight wrapper around argparse to help build CLIs from functions.

 Setup